NailAmber/3DViewer_v2.0/readme.md

 # 3D Viewer v2.0

 A robust C++/Qt-based 3D viewer for `.obj` files.
 It allows for loading, viewing, and transforming 3D models with an intuitive graphical user interface.
+Been used [QtGifImage](https://github.com/dbzhang800/QtGifImage) by [dbzhang800](https://github.com/dbzhang800) for generating GIFs.
+Thank you!

 ## Features